Richy-Z/Raptor-Lake-Refresh-Hackintosh/README.md

 ### ✅ Enable
 - VT-x (my specific motherboard didn't have an explicit option to enable this)
+- VT-d (VT for Direct I/O)
+    - Contrary to typical belief with Hackintoshes, it is now somewhat recommended to actually have VT-d enabled so that macOS can use extra features and perform better, Monterey and later.
+This of course assumes that your DMAR table is patched to remove reserved memory regions.
+After patching, you may disable the VT-d related quirks like `DisableIoMapper` and enable VT-d in the BIOS.
 - Above 4G Decoding
   - Resize BAR Support will become available - turn it on too.
 - Hyper-Threading